Tsmoore002900/Project_Par_3/README.md

 •	Created the layout for the HTML file.

 # Nick Leisenring
-•	(insert file/files name and path to it here) used the rankings ranges to create line graphs (insert more explanation here).
+•	Created GolfChart pngs and the GolfChart.ipynb by using rankings ranges to create line graphs.
+We are able to compare groupings of the world golf rankings and determine which factors separate the best in the world.

 # Out Side Help and Sources
 https://www.kaggle.com/datasets/ddho22/pga-tour-statistics?select=data.csv